kanishkamisra/wugs-and-daxes/README.md

 ## Background

+The integration and acquisition of words (and their representations) that a model/agent has never seen has been a challenge in natural language processing and cognitive science.
+Novel words have even offered a way to add experimental controls in model evaluation.
+Here, we attempt to gather academic publications and preprints that aim to diagnose, evaluate, or include novel words and their integration within their methods and analyses.
+We hope that this list helps folks like us who are interested in this topic!

+This is a growing resource, and we hope to start organizing it in a meaningful way soon.
+Suggestions and contributions are welcome (through PRs)!

 ## Papers

-***NOTE:*** *Currently we have a list of different papers -- we will organize them (into various categories or chronologically, perhaps) once we reach sufficient mass!
+***NOTE:*** *We currently have a list of various papers -- we will organize them properly (into various categories or chronologically, perhaps) once we reach sufficient mass.

 ### Papers that exclusively focus on how novel words can be/are intregrated and used by computational models